pivot-access-ltd/bma-offline-docs/src/how-to-use-controller-tags-5216.md

 5. Select the *Tags* field.

-6. Follow the [general procedure](#heading--delete-and-remove-tags) to remove a tag from the controller.
+6. Select the *X* on the tag name to delete it.

+7. Select *Save changes* to register your changes.

 <a href="#heading--view-controller-tags"><h2 id="heading--view-controller-tags">How to view controller tags</h2></a>